Applicable procedures as a result of Coronavirus

-This article covers the procedures and guidelines that apply to our accommodation partners as a result of the coronavirus (COVID-19).
-As the situation continues to evolve, we may change the applicable dates and conditions of our Force Majeure (FM) policy.
-We’ll continue to update this article with any changes that we make, so you can refer back to it for new info.
+This article covers the procedures and guidelines that are applicable to our accommodation partners as a result of Coronavirus (COVID-19).
+As the situation may continue to evolve, we may change the applicable dates and conditions of our Force Majeure (FM) policy.
+We’ll continue to update this article with any changes that we make, so you can refer back to it for new information.

 What's in this article

-How our Force Majeure (FM) policy applies in case of the coronavirus (COVID-19)
+How our Force Majeure (FM) policy is being applied in case of Coronavirus (COVID-19)

-We applied our FM policy due to the unprecedented effect that the coronavirus has had on travelers’ ability to fulfill their bookings.
+We applied our FM policy because of the unprecedented effect that Coronavirus is having on travellers’ ability to fulfil their bookings.
 We based this on:

-- Official travel advice related to the coronavirus received from governments around the world
+- Official travel advice related to Coronavirus, received from governments around the world

-- Travel restrictions placed on guests who were/are in areas severely affected by the coronavirus
+- Travel restrictions placed on guests who were/are in areas severely affected by Coronavirus

 - Guests being unable to travel to or stay at properties located in areas that were/are severely affected